'We are better than this:' Middleton teachers dress up as border wall, Latinos for Halloween

-The teachers at Heights Elementary dressed as the "wall" posed behind large cardboard pieces painted to look like bricks, with "Make America Great Again" spelled out in red-white-and-blue letters.
+The teachers at Middleton Heights Elementary dressed as the "wall" posed behind large cardboard pieces painted to look like bricks, with "Make America Great Again" spelled out in red-white-and-blue letters.
 Others donned brightly colored ponchos and sombreros, or mariachi garb.
-One woman used a red marker to write MEXICAN in capital letters across the brim of her sombrero.
+One woman posing in the picture appears to have written MEXICAN in capital letters across the brim of her sombrero.

 The photos were posted to the Middleton School District's Facebook page.
 They were later deleted, but screenshots of the costumes began to circulate, drawing condemnation from people in the district and beyond.